expressjs/body-parser/README.md

 library and this can be an extension name (like `json`), a mime type (like `application/json`), or a mime type with a wildcard (like `*/*` or `*/json`).
 If a function, the `type` option is called as `fn(req)` and the request is parsed if it returns a truthy value.
-Defaults to `json`.
+Defaults to `application/json`.

 ##### verify